openvinotoolkit/open_model_zoo/demos/face_recognition_demo/cpp/README.md

 Running the application with the `-h` option:

 ```
-        [ -h]                                                Show the help message and exit
+        [ -h]                                                show the help message and exit
         [--help]                                             print help on all arguments
-        [ -i <INPUT>]                                        An input to process.
+        [ -i <INPUT>]                                        an input to process.
 The input must be a single image, a folder of images, video file or camera id.
 Default is 0
-         -m_fd <MODEL FILE>                                  Path to the Face Detection model (.xml) file.
+         -mfd <MODEL FILE>                                  path to the Face Detection model (.xml) file.
-        [-m_lm <MODEL FILE>]                                 Path to the Facial Landmarks Regression Retail model (.xml) file
+        [-mlm <MODEL FILE>]                                 path to the Facial Landmarks Regression Retail model (.xml) file
-        [-m_reid <MODEL FILE>]                               Path to the Face Recognition model (.xml) file.
+        [-mreid <MODEL FILE>]                               path to the Face Recognition model (.xml) file.
-        [-m_as <MODEL FILE>]                                 Path to the Antispoofing Classification model (.xml) file.
+        [-mas <MODEL FILE>]                                 path to the Antispoofing Classification model (.xml) file.
-        [ -t_fd <NUMBER>]                                    Probability threshold for face detections.
+        [ -t_fd <NUMBER>]                                    probability threshold for face detections.
 Default is 0.5
-        [ --input_shape <STRING>]                            Specify the input shape for detection network in (width x height) format.
-Example: 1280x720.
-Input of network shape used by default.
+        [ --input_shape <STRING>]                            specify the input shape for detection network in (width x height) format.
+Input of model will be reshaped according specified shape.Example: 1280x720.
+Shape of network input used by default.
-        [ -t_reid <NUMBER>]                                  Cosine distance threshold between two vectors for face reidentification.
+        [ -t_reid <NUMBER>]                                  cosine distance threshold between two vectors for face reidentification.
 Default is 0.7
-        [ -exp <NUMBER>]                                     Expand ratio for bbox before face recognition.
+        [ -exp <NUMBER>]                                     expand ratio for bbox before face recognition.
 Default is 1.0
         [--greedy_reid_matching] ([--nogreedy_reid_matching])(don't) use faster greedy matching algorithm in face reid.
-        [-fg <GALLERY PATH>]                                 Path to a faces gallery directory.
+        [-fg <GALLERY PATH>]                                 path to a faces gallery directory.
         [--allow_grow] ([--noallow_grow])                    (dont't) allow to grow faces gallery and to dump on disk.
         [--crop_gallery] ([--nocrop_gallery])                (dont't) crop images during faces gallery creation.
-        [ -d <DEVICE>]                                       Specify a device to infer on (the list of available devices is shown below).
+        [ -dfd <DEVICE>]                                    specify a device Face Detection model to infer on (the list of available devices is shown below).
 Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
 Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
 Default is CPU
+        [ -dlm <DEVICE>]                                    specify a device for Landmarks Regression model to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU
+        [ -dreid <DEVICE>]                                  specify a target device for Face Reidentification model to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU
+        [ -das <DEVICE>]                                    specify a device for Anti-spoofing model to infer on (the list of available devices is shown below).
+Use '-d HETERO:<comma-separated_devices_list>' format to specify HETERO plugin.
+Use '-d MULTI:<comma-separated_devices_list>' format to specify MULTI plugin.
+Default is CPU
-        [--lim <NUMBER>]                                     Number of frames to store in output.
+        [--lim <NUMBER>]                                     number of frames to store in output.
 If 0 is set, all frames are stored.
 Default is 1000
-        [ -o <OUTPUT>]                                       Name of the output file(s) to save.
+        [ -o <OUTPUT>]                                       name of the output file(s) to save.
-        [--loop]                                             Enable reading the input in a loop
+        [--loop]                                             enable reading the input in a loop
-        [--nthreads <integer>]                               Number of threads for TFLite model.
+        [--nthreads <integer>]                               number of threads for TFLite model.
         [--show] ([--noshow])                                (don't) show output
-        [ -u <DEVICE>]                                       Resource utilization graphs.
+        [ -u <DEVICE>]                                       resource utilization graphs.
 Default is cdm. c - average CPU load, d - load distribution over cores, m - memory usage, h - hide
         Key bindings:
                 Q, q, Esc - Quit
                 P, p, 0, spacebar - Pause